844-914-1942

 Leasing is the next logical step for those who charter regularly.
 It provides more predictable costs and guaranteed access to an aircraft, removing the uncertainty of last-minute bookings.
 While it requires a longer commitment than a single charter, a lease often results in a lower hourly rate for frequent flyers and gives you the consistency of flying on the same jet or with the same operator.

-Leasing vs. Fractional Ownership
+Comparing Leasing and Fractional Ownership

 Fractional ownership is like a timeshare for a private jet.
 You purchase a share of an aircraft, which entitles you to a set number of flight hours per year.
 This model is designed for those who fly often (typically 50+ hours annually) and want the benefits of ownership without bearing the full cost.
 However, it still requires a substantial upfront capital investment, often starting in the six-figure range, plus ongoing monthly management fees.